Community Outreach & Engagement Core

 Dr. Ravenell is director of Perlmutter Cancer Center’s Cancer Prevention Navigation Program.
 He has served as principal investigator of multiple National Institutes of Health (NIH) and Centers for Disease Control and Prevention (CDC) grant–funded clinical trials to test community-based strategies for colon cancer screening and cardiovascular disease prevention among Black men in urban areas.

-Perlmutter Cancer Center’s Stamp Out Cancer (SOC) is a multipronged, community-engaged initiative that aims to reduce the overall burden of cancer and alleviate cancer-related disparities.
-The initiative engages local communities to disseminate innovative, evidence-based solutions for cancer prevention, early detection, care, and survivorship.
+Perlmutter Cancer Center’s COE is a multipronged, community-engaged initiative that aims to reduce the overall burden of cancer and alleviate cancer-related disparities.
+The initiative engages local communities to disseminate innovative, evidence-based cancer prevention, early detection, care, and survivorship solutions.

 Our project partners include the Department of Population Health, NYU Langone Hospital—Brooklyn, the Family Health Centers at NYU Langone, and our extensive network of social and health partners.
 Our goal is for this program to serve as a model initiative that could be replicated in other New York City communities or urban environments around the country.

-Most notably, we founded the Perlmutter Cancer Center Community Advisory Board (CAB), a multisectoral group of our partners, to leverage a collective impact model and to collaborate for equity and justice in cancer prevention and care.
-Our CAB includes leadership from these organizations:
+Most notably, we founded the Perlmutter Cancer Center Community Advisory Board (CAB), a multisectoral group of our partners, to leverage a collective impact model and to collaborate for cancer prevention and care.
+Our CAB includes leadership from organizations including:

-Together, we want to ensure the needs and assets surrounding cancer prevention and access to care across our catchment area are represented.
+Together, we want to ensure the needs and assets surrounding cancer prevention and unequal access to care in immigrant communities across our catchment area are represented.
 We are excited to build on this productive partnership to address issues related to the disproportionate burden of cancer we often find in various communities.

 Cancer Community Health Resources and Needs Assessment (CHRNA) Community Reports